 Voter Turnout in Minnesota

-During the days following the election, counties report the actual number of ballots cast in each precinct.
-As precinct statistics are entered, the estimated number of ballots cast is replaced by the actual number of voters casting ballots.
+During the days following the election, counties report precinct statistics that include the exact number of ballots cast in each precinct.
+As precinct statistics are reported, the estimated number of ballots cast is replaced by actual precinct statistics.

 Number of Eligible Voters

-To report turnout as a percentage, Minnesota uses the number of the voters who cast ballots as the numerator and the voting eligible population (VEP) as the denominator.
+Minnesota uses the number of the Voting Eligible Population (VEP) as the denominator when calculating the percentage of voters who voted.
 The VEP is the number of individuals 18 years of age or older (voting age population) minus the estimated number of individuals who are not eligible to vote (such as non-citizens or individuals who do not have voting rights under law).

 Minnesota’s estimated Voting Eligible Population for the 2020 State General Election is 4,118,462.*

 * Michael P. McDonald, “2020 November General Election Turnout Rates,” United States Elections Project, http://www.electproject.org/home/voter-turnout/voter-turnout-data, October 2020.